lianqiw/maos/docs/20_compile.md

 \tableofcontents

-This step can be skipped if the user choose to use the precompiled binary files, which are available for all the popular plateforms: Windows, Mac, and Linux.
+This step can be skipped if the user choose to use the pre-compiled binary files, which are available for all the popular platforms: Windows, Mac, and Linux.
 Please notice that the job scheduling and monitoring utilities are not included in the released binaries (the binaries may not be up to date).